Sri Lanka: A Journey into Tea Plantation Slavery

 The road to freedom

 We stopped at the Jesuit Father Gabriel Alfredo at a higher altitude, who offers an excellent breakfast in the canteen of the small parish.
 ‘We are very cold at night,’ he admits, ‘there is no heating here, we have few resources.
 And the temperature differences are palpable”.
 He lives alone, right next to the church.
-There are about fifty families in the parish.
+There are regarding fifty families in the parish.
 He explains that they are people who still do not own any land: a few centuries ago the English colonizers deported them from southern India to cultivate the Ceylon countryside, where camellia sinensis bushes have taken hold so well.
 “Many young people leave these areas because of unfavorable working conditions.
 They mostly move to cities where they get jobs in restaurants if they can.
 Often, especially recently, it is mothers who emigrate to the Gulf countries and leave their families there.
 This creates wounds,” explains the priest, “a true division of the family that does not always heal.
 According to him, in connection with the war in the Middle East, a forced exodus is being created, which brings with it other problems that are difficult to absorb.

 Harvesting tea: no rights, no home, no rest

 The itinerary begins with a stop in Badulla, one of the poorest dioceses in the country.
 This is followed by a journey to the central part of the island’s highlands, where rain and a cool, humid climate support the cultivation of the highest quality tea.
-Sri Lanka ranks fourth in the world in production after China, India and Kenya.
+Sri Lanka ranks fourth in the world in production following China, India and Kenya.
 The landscape here is charming, the hills are terraced with plantations.
 One sees ticket collectors with wicker bags on their backs; mostly ethnic Tamil women who are forced to work very long shifts earning less than three dollars each working day.
 In many cases, they are forced to take loans and even fall into the trap of loan sharks.
 These people are still deprived of their basic rights, which is why the organization “Voice of the Planters” continues to appeal to the government to put an end to this real exploitation.

 Jesuit Alexis Prem Kumar